 Kask Rapido is basically a Road helmet that comes with a unique helmet adjustment system, along with robust material and secure transitions.

 • MIT Technology.

-6. Best Time Trial (TT) Helmet for Triathlons – Smith Optics Podium TT Adult Cycling Helmet ($350.00)
+6. Best Time Trial (TT) Helmet for Triathlons – Smith Optics Podium TT Adult Cycling Helmet (Price not available)

 The Smith Optics helmet is ideal for those who want to spend a bit more to get a better quality product.
 It’s specifically designed for racing and time trials, making it an ideal helmet for triathlons.
 With that said, these helmets are not the ordinary ones that can be used for recreational purposes—this helmet is specifically designer and maximum speed and efficiency.

 The helmet comes with additional space to adjust the shades depending upon the needs.
 Also, it comes with an extra supportive and fully covered protective helmet solution so the cyclist’s head, face, and nose will remain protective throughout the time.